-- Delivering the annual SHORT Shorts competition, a forum for recognition, awards and the opportunity to have one’s film screened in a festival setting.
+- The creation and delivery of the annual SHORT Shorts competition, a forum for recognition, awards and the opportunity to have one’s film screened in a festival setting.
 Past winners have gone on to earn awards at other top film festivals throughout North America.

-- With its partners, launching the outreach series cin-E-merge in 2013, already considered a solid success by all involved.
-Cin-E-merge is GRFF’s educational outreach program, which links Waterloo Region’s student population to the many disciplines of tri-city film and video industry professionals.
-Now going into its second year, cin-E-merge promises to offer another extraordinary opportunity for students, alumni, and community cinephiles alike to screen independent projects, learn from fascinating presentations, and network with leading local industry members.
+- With its partners, GRFF launched the educational outreach series, Cin-E-merge, in 2013.
+Cin-E-merge links Waterloo Region’s student population to the many disciplines of tri-city film and video industry professionals.
+Now entering its third year, Cin-E-merge promises to offer another extraordinary opportunity for students, alumni, and community cinephiles to screen independent projects, learn from fascinating presentations, and network with leading local industry members.